Rohit5688/playwright-bdd-runner/README.md

 ## Usage

 - **Test Explorer:**
-  Open the Testing sidebar to view and run discovered features and scenarios.
+  Open the Testing sidebar to view and run or debug discovered features and scenarios.

-- **Run Feature:**
+- **Run/Debug Feature:**
-  Right-click a feature file in the Test Explorer and select “Run Feature” to execute all scenarios and examples in that file.
+  Right-click a feature file in the Test Explorer and select “Run Feature” or “Debug Feature” to execute or debug all scenarios and examples in that file.

 - **CodeLens:**
   Open a `.feature` file and click:
-  - “▶ Run Feature” at the top of the file to run all scenarios and examples in that feature.
+  - “▶ Run Feature” or “🐞 Debug Feature” at the top of the file to run or debug all scenarios and examples in that feature.
-  - “▶ Run Scenario” above any scenario to run just that scenario.
+  - “▶ Run Scenario” or “🐞 Debug Scenario” above any scenario to run or debug just that scenario.

 - **Commands:**
   - `Run Playwright BDD Tests`
   - `Run Feature`
+  - `Debug Feature`
   - `Run Scenario`
+  - `Debug Scenario`
   - `Run Scenario with Feature Generation`
   - `Terminate Playwright BDD Tests`
   - `Filter Scenarios`